 Where They Operate: DC-Ward 5; DC-Ward 6; DC-Ward 8

 Population(s) Served: Students

 Schools They Work In: High Schools:; Anacostia Senior High School (Anacostia); Ballou Senior High School (Congress Heights); Dunbar Senior High School (Shaw); Eastern Senior High School (Hill East); EL Haynes Public Charter School (Petworth); HD Woodson (Capitol Heights); Thurgood Marshall Academy PCS (Anacostia); Elementary Schools:; Drew Elementary School (Capitol Heights); EL Haynes Public Charter School (Petworth); Ketcham Elementary School (Anacostia); King Elementary School (Congress Heights); Orr Elementary School (Anacostia); Payne Elementary School (Hill East); Savoy Elementary School (Anacostia); Simon Elementary School (Congress Heights); Walker Jones Education Campus (Shaw); In addition to our school-based sites, we operate a site serving both teen tutors and elementary school students at Beacon House, a community center in Edgewood Terrace (Ward 5).

 - Hours of tutoring, mentoring, or class-time provided annually:

 Reach provides 120 hours of additional support to high school tutors and 60 additional hours of support to their elementary school students.

 - Reading Growth:

-Elementary school students experience 1.5 grade levels of reading growth, while their teen tutors average more than 2 grade levels of growth.
+Elementary school students have experienced 1.5 grade levels of reading growth, while their teen tutors historically average more than 2 grade levels of growth.